tomalrussell/nismod_teaching_kit/docs/lecture_17/Lecture_17.3.md

----
-title: "Mini-Lecture 17.3 - Designing integrated NbS-built infrastructure networks: transport, energy and digital communications"
+# Mini-Lecture 17.3 - Designing integrated NbS-built infrastructure networks: transport, energy and digital communications

-keywords:

--   Integrated networks and networked infrastructure

--   Ecological corridors

--   Nature-based solutions

-authors:

--   Robyn Haggis

----

 This mini-lecture will consider the ways in which nature-based solutions (NbS) can be integrated into built infrastructure networks for